 For Panart Neuchâtel, Tina Braegger contributed two projects.
-The first one consisted of murals and drawings, that Braegger created together with students of the School Des Acacias in Neuchâtel (CH).
+The first one consisted of murals and drawings, which Braegger created together with students of the School Des Acacias in Neuchâtel (CH).
 The second part consisted of four outdoor sculptures.
 From the painted motif, Braegger has developed a sculptural form, luminous versions of the Bear, that are installed outdoors and through their arrangement create self-standing infrastructures on existing ones.

 Wer wagt mit mir ein Tänzchen, der wird sich verrenken, (He who dares to dance with me will contort himself) Braegger's first institutional solo exhibition, mixes new paintings with selected older works in a dense, for some even confrontational hanging.
-This, however, gives special emphasis to the individual painting’s embedding in its serial framework – after all, each of Braegger's paintings is, in a sense, a realization of the concept, ranging from minimal executions to complex painting excesses.
-It thus becomes apparent that the Marching Bears are not, or not only, an excuse to paint.
+This, however, gives special emphasis to the individual painting’s embedding in its serial framework—after all, each of Braegger's paintings is, in a sense, a realization of the concept, ranging from minimal executions to complex painting excesses.
+It thus becomes apparent that the Dancing Bears are not, or not only, an excuse to paint.
 At the same time, they mark the contradictory nature of the idea of wanting to paint something new in a medium that has the weight of its own long history hanging like a millstone around its neck.
 This awareness of history is also present in Braegger's paintings, only that she manages to make the heavy look light.

 We are not going to need clones,